 Cellulose insulation also provides great resistance to air leakage.
 While all insulation needs dedicated air-barrier systems (like sheathing, caulk and sealants) to perform optimally, densely packed cellulose alone can block air better than fibreglass.
 This is because the cellular structure of the wood it’s made of is naturally more resistant to the conduction of heat.
 If your home has had an air-barrier system improperly installed, cellulose is a wise choice for insulation.

 Cellulose insulation can be installed in new or existing homes.
-If you’re looking to retrofit your home with better insulation, cellulose is a great option because existing wall finishes don’t have to be removed during the installation.
+If you’re looking to retrofit your home with better insulation, cellulose is a great option for exterior walls because there is no need to tear down your existing walls for the installation, it is a simple drill and fill process.
 It’s also great for attic applications as you can apply deep coverage quickly and consistently throughout the space.
 Cellulose insulation can be effectively dry-blown into existing structures, but it is also effective when damp-sprayed into open wall cavities in new construction.

 If you’re tired of being cold and still paying high heating bills in the winter, call Reitzel Insulation.
-We can set up an in-home inspection and have your insulation needs taken care of quickly and effectively.
+We can set up an in-home inspection and give you a quote for how much the cellulose insulation costs will be.
+We will have your insulation needs taken care of quickly and effectively.
 We can go over each type of insulation to help you choose the perfect fit for your budget and needs.
-If you’re interested in cellulose insulation in Hamilton, Kitchener-Waterloo, Mississauga, Cambridge, Oakville, Burlington, Toronto and the surrounding areas, don’t hesitate to call us!
+If you’re interested in cellulose insulation, don’t hesitate to call us!

 Decided to update insulation in our home.
 Got few quotes from local insulation co.
 Bryan from Reitzel was very knowledgeable and honest suggesting only the product that would address our insulation needs, even though as a customer i...